Start Here

 A practical overview of what's scanning your server right now, why it matters, and which of your existing defenses catch each category.

-I want advanced routing tricks
+I want routing tricks

 Handling Wildcard Subdomains with Nginx and PHP